petcupaula/robot-rasa-nlp/data/nlu.md

 - what about your day
 - What's new?
 - What's up
+- how r u ?

 ## intent:ask_howhelp
 - How can you help me?

 ## intent:ask_howold
 - how old are you?
+- whats your age?
+- what year were you born?
+- can you tell me your age?
+- How long have you been alive?
+- Whats your age?
+- and you are how many years old?
+- whats your birth year?

 ## intent:ask_joke
 - Tell me a joke